-Several years ago, with my mom’s hip replacement surgery looming on the horizon, she and I tested out a few raised toilet seats and we were really not happy with them.
-Mom was going to need something a lot more solid and easier to to sit down on, and that is when we got our 3-in-1 bedside commode.
+Several years ago, with my mom’s hip replacement surgery looming on the horizon, she and I tested out a few raised toilet seats, and we were really not happy with them.
+Mom was going to need something a lot more solid and easier to sit down on, and that is when we got our 3-in-1 bedside commode.
 And mom has not looked back since.
 It is still used by my mom each day, and she loves it.
 She even prefers it to sitting on our actual toilet, even though she has no problem doing that.

 (1) as a bedside commode

 (2) as a raised toilet seat and frame over a toilet

 - The simple folding commode

 - The attendant shower transport bedside commode with medium-sized rear wheels